 - Four EN-MH2 rechargeable Ni-MH batteries

 How Much Does It Cost?

-You can easily find the Nikon Coolpix L830 for $312.97.
-With this camera, you don’t need to worry about additional lens attachments.
-Instead, most users opt to purchase a larger SD card to expand their storage capacity for photos and videos.
+You can easily find the price of the Nikon Coolpix L830 on Amazon.
+With this digital camera, you don’t need to worry about additional lens attachments.
+Instead, most users opt to purchase a larger SD card to expand their storage capacity for photos and videos

 All About The Nikon Coolpix L830

 In this part of our Nikon Coolpix L830 review, we’re going to be focusing on the factors related to its overall build.
 As soon as you pick up the camera, the first thing you notice is that it packs quite a bit in a very small package weighing at 508g including the AA batteries.

 On the right-hand side of the camera is where all of the most important buttons are located.
 The Nikon four-way pad dubbed the ‘Multi-selector,’ shows a shooting mode selector button, playback, menu and delete buttons.
 Above the thumb pad is the dedicated movie record button, the LED to the left indicates flash charging.

 Unfortunately, this button placement can be a bit tricky for those with larger hands.
 An issue that many of you may run into is accidentally deleting photos and videos while shooting.
 The reason for this is that the delete button is located in the lowest right portion of the camera making it very easy to press.
 With practice, it is easy to get used to with just a bit of careful positioning.